Althea Garrison

-Althea Garrison (born October 7, 1940) is an independent American politician from Boston, Massachusetts, who has served on the Boston City Council as an at-large councilor.
+Althea Garrison (born October 7, 1940) is an American politician from Boston, Massachusetts who served a single term in the Massachusetts House of Representatives (1993–1995) and a partial term as an at-large councilor on the Boston City Council (2019–2020).
+She is considered the earliest transgender person known to have been elected to a state legislature in the United States.
+She was outed against her will by the Boston Herald while a member of the state legislature.
+While from then on it was public knowledge that Garrison is transgender, she did not publicly confirm this herself until 2023, long opting instead to refer to herself as a woman without any further elaboration.

-Garrison was elected as a Republican to the Massachusetts House of Representatives in 1992 and served one term from 1993 to 1995.
-Both before and after Garrison's successful bid for office, she has run unsuccessfully in multiple elections for the state legislature and Boston City Council, as a Republican, Democrat, or independent, which has resulted in her being described in the media as a "perennial candidate".
-Garrison is also known as the first transgender person to be elected to a state legislature in the United States.
-She was outed against her will by the Boston Herald after her election in 1992.
+Garrison is a perennial candidate, having been an unsuccessful candidate for political office at least 45 times.
+In her only successful campaign, she won election as a Republican to the Massachusetts House of Representatives from the 5th Suffolk district in 1992.
+She served one term from 1993 to 1995, losing her bid for reelection in 1994.
+Both before and after this, she has run for office many other times.
+Her campaigns have seen her run under different party affiliations, varyingly running as Republican, a Democrat, and an independent.
+Garrison, in the 2010s, described her political ideology as "independent conservative".

-Garrison later served as an at-large member of the Boston City Council from January 2019 to January 2020 due to a vacancy left by Ayanna Pressley's election to the United States House of Representatives.
-Because Garrison was the next-place finisher in the 2017 Boston City Council election, she was eligible to take office per City Council rules.
-She was not re-elected in November 2019.
+Garrison served as an at-large member of the Boston City Council from January 2019 to January 2020 due to a vacancy left by Ayanna Pressley's election to the United States House of Representatives.
+Because Garrison was the next-place finisher in the 2017 Boston City Council election, the rules of the Boston City Charter gave Garrison the right of first refusal to assume the seat vacated by Pressley.
+Garrison lost her bid for re-election in November 2019.

 Background

-Born in Hahira, Georgia, as the youngest of seven children, Garrison attended Hahira High School there.
-Garrison moved to Boston to attend beauty school, but went on to enroll in Newbury Junior College and received an associate degree there.
-Garrison later received a B.S. degree in administration from Suffolk University, an M.S. degree in management from Lesley College, and a certificate in special studies in administration and management from Harvard University.
+Born in Hahira, Georgia on October 7, 1940, Garrison was the youngest of seven children.
+She attended Hahira High School.
+She moved to Boston to attend beauty school, but went on to enroll in Newbury Junior College and received an associate degree.
+She later received a B.S. degree in administration from Suffolk University, an M.S. degree in management from Lesley College, and a certificate in special studies in administration and management from Harvard University.

+Per her later recounting, Garrison began medically transitioning to affirm her gender identify as a woman during the 1960s.
 According to records in the Suffolk County Probate Court, Garrison petitioned for a name change to Althea Garrison in 1976.
 The petition stated that the name Althea Garrison "is consistent with petitioner's appearance and medical condition and is the name by which he [sic] will be known in the future."

 Besides her one term in the Massachusetts House, Garrison has worked as a clerk in human resources for the Massachusetts state comptroller's office, where she used her vacation time to run for office.
 She served for four years on the Metropolitan Area Planning Council.